codebyrohi/react-admin-app/README.md

-# Simple Admin Dashboard in React
+# Simple Admin Dashboard in React project

 This project is a simple admin dashboard built with React.
 It provides a basic structure for an admin interface that can be extended and customized based on specific requirements.